Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Hermitian form of the WKODM and KODM in -dimensions Hermitian form of the KODM in d-dimensions

-where the $X_{a,b,c}$ terms have been separated based upon their power of $\beta$. $X_{a}$ originates from the zeroth order part of the exponential expansion, where $\exp[-\beta V(\mathbf{R}+\mathbf{s}/2)]$ is simply replaced by $\exp[-\beta V(\mathbf{R})]$.
-It is the same in form as \cref{A0term} but with $\mathbf{r}$ replaced by $\mathbf{R}$. $X_{b}$, and $X_{c}$ come from the first and second order parts of the exponential expansion, only appearing when the coordinate change is performed before the inverse Laplace transform is taken.
 Each inverse Laplace transform in \cref{X1term,X2term,X3term} can be evaluated via \cref{invLap1} which is derived in \ref{appendix:relations}.
-After substituting the result and simplifying, the expression for $A_{0}$ in symmetric $(\mathbf{R},\mathbf{s})$ coordinates is obtained and given by
+After substituting the result and simplifying, the expression for $A_{0}^{{WK}}$ in symmetric $(\mathbf{R},\mathbf{s})$ coordinates is obtained and given by